Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

 A handwritten sign asks customers to fill out what they purchased in a notebook and place their cash and make change in the drawer below.
 Open Dawn to dusk every day except Sunday.

-The Lapp Family has been making ice cream since the mid-1970s after Benuel Lapp took an ice cream making course at Penn State.
+The Lapp Family has been making ice cream at Lapp Valley Farm Creamery since the mid-1970s after Benuel Lapp took an ice cream-making course at Penn State.
 And, if you’ve read our coverage of Penn State ice cream, you know how outstanding it is.

-This family-run quilt and craft shop is located on a working dairy farm operated by the Riehl family.
+Riehl’s Quilt and Craft Shop is located on a working dairy farm operated by the Riehl family.
 Far from the stereotype of the serious Amish woman, the delightful young Riehl girls at the counter have a quick wit and love to banter with customers.
-Riehl’s features quilts of all sizes, Amish foot scooters, fresh root beer, rock candy wall hangings, pillows, quillows, dolls, pot holders, spice mats, bird feeders, mailboxes and all sorts of needle crafts.
+Riehl’s features quilts of all sizes, Amish foot scooters, fresh root beer, rock candy wall hangings, pillows, quillows, dolls, pot holders, spice mats, bird feeders, mailboxes, and all sorts of needlecrafts.

 Millers-Organic-Farm-Cheese-Jars-Bird-in-Hand-PA

-Not only does Miller’s have a great selection of organic meats, nuts and other goodies, they raise camels and sell their milk.
+Not only does Miller’s Organic Farm have a great selection of organic meats, nuts, and other goodies, but they also raise camels and sell their milk.
 You’ll find a selection of dried food as soon as you enter the shop, but the real magic lies behind the plastic curtain into a large refrigerated room – where shelves burst with dozens of varieties of raw sheep, cow, and goat cheeses, and jars of fermented veggies.

 If you know anything about the Pennsylvania Dutch, you know that their craftsmanship is second to none.
-Kauffman specializes in customized and handcrafted Grandfather and Grandmother clocks, made from the finest solid woods.
-This small workshop and store is worth a stop, even if you don’t intend to purchase anything.
+Kauffman Handcrafted Clocks specializes in customized and handcrafted Grandfather and Grandmother clocks, made from the finest solid woods.
+This small workshop and store are worth a stop, even if you don’t intend to purchase anything.

 VISIT: Lil’ Country Store, Ronks

 This Amish family raises miniature horses.
 Stop by to see them.
-Watch owner Daniel working in his wood-shop (furniture for sale).
-And then grab an ice-cream or other sweet confection at the makeshift concession stand.
+Watch owner Daniel working in his wood shop (furniture for sale).
+And then grab an ice cream or other sweet confection at the makeshift concession stand at the Li’l Country Store.

 Amish-Girl-Driving-Work-Horses-PA